 Buy a Whole-Home Humidifier

-It may not make sense when you hear it, but more humidity, particularly in northern climates, can result in your home’s air feeling warmer than it is.
+It may not make sense when you hear it, but more humidity, especially in northern climates, can result in your home’s air feeling warmer than it is.
 Joined with the other benefits of decreasing dry skin and static, and a whole-home humidifier may be the perfect addition to your heating system.

 Get a Programmable Thermostat